9th Parliament of Sri Lanka

-The 9th Parliament of Sri Lanka was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 1989 parliamentary election held on 15 February 1989.
+The 9th Parliament of Sri Lanka, known officially as the 2nd Parliament of the Democratic Socialist Republic of Sri Lanka, was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 1989 parliamentary election held on 15 February 1989.
 The parliament met for the first time on 9 March 1989 and was dissolved on 24 June 1994.

 Election

-The 9th parliamentary election was held on 15 February 1989.
-The incumbent United National Party (UNP) retained control of parliament by winning 125 of the 225 seats.
+The 9th parliamentary elections were held on 15 February 1989.
+The incumbent United National Party (UNP) retained control of parliament by winning 125 of the 225 available seats.
 The Sri Lanka Freedom Party (SLFP), the main opposition party, won 67 seats.
 The Eelam Revolutionary Organisation of Students (EROS), a Tamil militant group, won 13 seats contesting as independent groups whilst an alliance of Tamil parties (TULF/ENDLF/EPRLF/TELO) won 10 seats.
-Smaller parties won the remaining 10 seats.
+The remaining 10 seats were won by smaller parties.

 Results

 The new parliament was sworn in on 9 March 1989.
 M. H. Mohamed was elected Speaker, Gamini Fonseka was elected Deputy Speaker and Ariya B. Rekawa was elected Deputy Chairman of Committees.